 Since sociologists study society, they also keep up to date with what’s going on in the news and in the world.
 If you keep up with the news going on, this will help you out so much and you will be able to relate the things you learn in class to what is happening in the news.

 I encourage you to make a habit of checking the news in the morning whether you use a newsletter like The Skimm or the news app on your iPhone.

 You also want to get your news from a variety of sources.
-I am as liberal as they come but sometimes I peak over to see what Fox News is reporting just to see what they are talking about.
+I am as liberal as they come but sometimes I peek over to see what Fox News is reporting just to see what they are talking about.
 I also tend to get a lot of my news from moderate sources as well.
-You don’t want all you news to come from a single source!
+You don’t want all your news to come from a single source!

 8. Learn How To Utilize The Skills You Learn On Your Resume

 If you are stopping at a BA or BS in Sociology, you really need to understand the skills of what you are learning from a Sociology major.
 Being a Sociology major won’t cast you out from getting jobs, but it’s not as cut and dry as a Mathematics major or a Biology major.
 Humanities are always going to be harder to categorize when it comes to showcasing them in a resume.

 Instead of focusing on the major you received, focus on the skills you learned.
 Also, while you are in college, learn those skills!

 Here are some skills you can work hard to build in college:

 - Oral Communication/Public Speaking: I had to do a lot of speaking in my college and graduate school sociology courses.
 I had to do presentations on papers that I read and wrote multiple times throughout my time in college and graduate school.
 People love people who can communicate, especially in front of people!